-But if you enjoy the wines from this region and are looking for something new, what else could you try?
-We've collected 6 wines that offer similar flavours and textures that will deliver what you're after.
+Red wine from Rioja is regularly among our most popular.
+The wines are usually based on the Tempranillo grape offering flavours of raspberry, plum and cherry.
+They can range from young, juicy easy drinking reds to mature, full bodied, savoury wines.
+But if you enjoy the wines from this region what else could you try?
+We've collected 6 wines that offer flavours and textures that will deliver what you're after.

-Portuguese wine also uses Tempranillo in their wine blends (though it will be labelled at Tinta Roriz) This red blend from Lisboa use a blend of Syrah and other local varieties.
-It has lots of up-front jammy red fruits and sweet spices, while also being velvety and well-structured with a soft elegant finish.
+Portuguese red blend of syrah and other local varieties, full of jammy red fruits and sweet spices, velvety and well structured with a soft elegant finish.
 One to enjoy if you like Crianza Rioja.